-28.411 The primary victim's nation is divided into two factions, one faction that will be controlled by the victim and the other that will be controlled by the beneficiary civilization.
+- 28.411 The primary victim's civilization is divided into two factions, one faction that will be controlled by the victim and the other that will be controlled by the beneficiary civilization. - 28.412 A civilization are eligible to become beneficiary if there is at most seven areas between an area containing units belonging to the primary victim and an area containing units belonging to the potential beneficiary.
+A player with no units on the board is automatically eligible. - 28.4121 Of these potential beneficiaries the player with the most unit points in stock is the beneficiary of the Civil War.

-28.412 Only civilizations that are eight or less areas apart from the primary victim are eligible to be the beneficiary.
-Do not count any of the areas containing the primary victim's units when counting the eight area distances.
-Do count the area containing the potential beneficiary's units, any coastal areas and any open sea areas when counting the eight area distance.
-As an exception, any player with no units on the board is automatically eligible.

-28.4121 Of these potential beneficiaries the player with the most unit points in stock is the beneficiary of the Civil War.
 This determination is made by counting tokens (one each) and cities (five each) in stock of the potential beneficiaries and the primary victim.
 If the primary victim has the most units in stock there is no Civil War.
 If there is a tie between potential beneficiaries the primary victim decides who will be the beneficiary between the tied players.